geekdave/ssaas/presentation.md

 ???

-Armored convoy to go to grocery store
-Is it overkill?
+Call this Magellan - Armored convoy to go to grocery store Is it overkill?
 Probably
 Is it expensive?
 No doubt.
 Will fix our reliability problem?
 Hell yes!